groovili/gogtrends/README.md

 ###### Unofficial Google Trends API for Golang

-gogtrends is API wrapper which allows to get reports from Google Trends in JSON format.
+**gogtrends** is API wrapper which allows to get reports from Google Trends.

 All contributions, updates and issues are warmly welcome.